Beyond BRCA: Cowden Syndrome (PTEN)

 What would you like people to know about PTEN and the associated syndromes?

 That it is manageable.
 Although it’s considered ‘rare’, there are many of us out there.
 You are not alone.
-Once you get “used” to this finding, it does get easier.
-Four years ago when I found out about this I felt like my world was going to crumble.
-And then I met other people out there who are also carriers and it gave me strength — you are not alone.
+Once you get “used” to this diagnosis, it does get easier.
+Four years ago, when I found out about this, I felt like my world was going to crumble.
+And then I met other people out there who also have it, and it gave me strength — you are not alone.

 BRCA has received a lot of media attention since Angelina Jolie’s disclosure.
 How does that make you feel?

-I want other women who are at high risk for breast cancer (but carry a mutation other than a BRCA mutation) to feel that they have a voice, too.
+I want other women who are at high risk for breast cancer (but have a mutation in a gene other than BRCA1/2) to feel that they have a voice, too.
 Sometimes, because fewer people know about PTEN, it feels like our situation is less important and less serious.
 It’s not a competition of course, but it has encouraged me to be more vocal about my situation.
-I am not BRCA positive, but I am at high risk to develop breast cancer too.
+I am not BRCA positive, but I am at high risk to develop breast cancer, too.
 I wish Ms. Jolie would have raised awareness for ALL hereditary cancer syndromes – that is what I’m hoping and helping to do!

 You can follow Heather’s advocacy efforts and get involved in the conversation on Twitter.